reiinakano/xcessiv/README.md

 #### How does Xcessiv generate meta-features for stacking?

 You can choose whether to generate meta-features through cross-validation (stacked generalization) or with a holdout set (blending).
-You can read about these two methods and a lot more in the [Kaggle Ensembling Guide](https://mlwave.com/kaggle-ensembling-guide/).
+You can read about these two methods and a lot more about stacked ensembles in the [Kaggle Ensembling Guide](https://mlwave.com/kaggle-ensembling-guide/).
+It's a great article and provides most of the inspiration for this project.

 ## Project Status